mlabs-haskell/lambda-buffers/docs/plutarch.md

             # (ptraceError "Got PlutusData Integer but invalid value")
 ```

-Note that `pmatch'` doesn't really have to case match on PlutusData as `ptryFrom` has to, we can assume its the corrent representation.
+Note that `pmatch'` doesn't really have to case match on PlutusData as `ptryFrom` has to, we can assume its the current representation.

 ### PTryFrom - parsing Data into Plutarch terms

 [PTryFrom](https://github.com/Plutonomicon/plutarch-plutus/blob/c14ad83479706566fe22e7b7b50b696043326c8f/Plutarch/TryFrom.hs#L73) serves to convert between Plutarch types.
-Note that's a fairly generaly use case, and we generally use this class in a very narrow form to specify how `PData` is 'parsed' into a Plutarch type.
+Note that's a fairly general use case, and we generally use this class in a very narrow form to specify how `PData` is 'parsed' into a Plutarch type.

 ```haskell
 class PSubtype a b => PTryFrom (a :: PType) (b :: PType) where